Jeffrey Epstein's estate faces new lawsuit from accuser

 Epstein was arrested on July 6 and pleaded not guilty to charges of sex trafficking involving dozens of underage girls as young as 14.
 He died on Aug.
 10 in his jail cell at age 66, and an autopsy report concluded he hanged himself.

-Just two days before, Epstein had signed a will placing all of his property, worth more than $577 million, in a trust called The 1953 Trust after the year of his birth.
+Two days earlier, Epstein had signed a will placing all of his property, worth more than $577 million, in a trust called The 1953 Trust after the year of his birth.

-According to a filing in a Virgin Islands court, Epstein’s personal property included some $56 million in cash, $18 million in planes, cars and boats, and nearly $200 million in hedge funds and private equity investments.

 Reporting by Brendan Pierson; Editing by Howard Goller